Theresa Phondo

 Theresa Phondo is a Malawian gospel and Afro-R&B musician and worship leader.
 In 2024, she won a female of the year title in Maso Music awards.
 In March 2024, her song titled "Blessings" was the most streamed Malawian gospel song on Spotify.

 Early life and career

 Phondo was born in Northern Malawi.
 She is a Tumbuka by tribe.
-Shen as a member of the youth collective Zathu Band in Malawi before launching her solo career.
+She was a member of the youth collective Zathu Band in Malawi before launching her solo career.
 Her breakthrough single "Blessings" was released in 2022 and featured Sal LY and Noël Mio.

 Music and releases

 Her discography includes the singles "Blessings", "Testimony", "Yewo" and "Daily".
 She issued a self-titled extended play in 2024 through ONErpm distribution.
 In 2025, she released a remix of "Daily" titled "Daily II", collaborating with Zambian artists Esther Chungu and Tio Nason.

 Achievements

 “Blessings" became one of the most streamed gospel songs from Malawi, passing one million plays on Spotify and attracting international attention.
 She was nominated for Best Female Artist of the Year at the Maso Awards in 2024 and later won the Female Artist of the Year award at the 2025 ceremony.